tsuki-lang/tsuki/spec.md

   fun var feed(food: Self.Food)
 ```

-It's also possible to create a type constraint that requires multiple traits to be implemented, using the `and` operator, like `T and U and V`.
+It's also possible to create a type constraint that requires multiple traits to be implemented, using the `+` operator, like `T + U + V`.

 Associated types can also be constrained by using the familiar `:` notation.